 What to include in your pitch

-Make sure you include the following in your pitch:
+Make sure you include or address the following in your pitch:

 • Subject line/proposed heading.
 Your subject line should be engaging and to the point.
 It needs to communicate quickly what the piece is about and hook the editor into wanting to know more.

 • Your topic and argument.
 Make it clear from the start what the topic of your piece is and what you’re saying about it.
 Remember, a topic or idea alone doesn’t make a good pitch.
 You have to include a story or angle.
 What are you saying?
 What unique insight will your piece reveal about the topic?

 • Why this piece?
 Why you?
 Why are you the best person to write this piece?
 Why is it a good fit for the magazine?
 Why is now the best time to publish it?

 • Suggested word count and timeframe.
 Let the editor know how long the piece will be and how quickly you can turn it around.